LucasHazardous/SentenceFusion/README.md

 ![validation rule setup](./img/validation_rule.png)

 Now users will be unable to insert documents with redundant fields and sentence lengths will be limited.
-When they try to insert invalid document, they will encounter an error, preventing them.
+When they try to insert invalid document, they will encounter an error preventing them.

 ---